peterhinch/micropython-filters/non_realtime/FILT.md

 result array is longer than required, elements after the newest result will not be altered.

+The `dcf` function is built for speed, not for comfort.
+There are minimal checks on passed arguments.
+Required checking should be done in Python; errors (such as output array too small) will result in a crash.

 ## 3.1 Algorithm

 For users unfamiliar with the maths the basic algorithm is illustrated by this